inveniosoftware/invenio/docs/tutorials/managing-access.rst

     }

-This way, changes to rights can also be explicitly tracked via the records revision history and thus be auditable.
+This way, changes to rights can also be explicitly tracked via the records revision history and thus be audited.

 Further information
 ~~~~~~~~~~~~~~~~~~~